ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 #CS577 #DynamicProgramming #Algorithms

 Linear programming that calculates solutions from "small" to "large".
-On a problem, generate a solution that utilizes "memoization" through two steps:
+On a problem, generate a solution that utilizes "memoization" through:
 1. Calculate once; store the value in an array for future calls
 2. Can be iter